hanks/HHKBAssistant_for_mac/README.md

 2. unload/load the driver
 3. run sudo command

-The first task, you can reference <a href='https://developer.apple.com/library/mac/samplecode/USBPrivateDataSample/Listings/USBPrivateDataSample_c.html#//apple_ref/doc/uid/DTS10000456-USBPrivateDataSample_c-DontLinkElementID_4'>USB Device Detect</a>  and use some **multi-thread** implementations.
+The first task, you can reference <a href='https://developer.apple.com/library/mac/samplecode/USBPrivateDataSample/Listings/USBPrivateDataSample_c.html#//apple_ref/doc/uid/DTS10000456-USBPrivateDataSample_c-DontLinkElementID_4'>USB Device Detect</a>, use some **multi-thread** implementations and need to **wrap obj-c code to c static function** if you want to mix c and obj-c code.

 The second task is simple, just use <a href='https://developer.apple.com/library/mac/documentation/IOKit/Reference/KextManager_header_reference/Reference/reference.html'>KextManager</a> API will do me favor.